Bert Renfrey: Family

 The son of Senior Constable William Renfrey (1849-1916), and Mary Jane Renfrey (1852-1920), née Percy, Ethelbert Luxmore Renfrey was born in South Australia on 5 May 1879.
 He married Ethel Maud Percy (1886-1968) on 23 September 1921.
 They had two children: Mary Lois (later Mrs. Colin Gilbert Sinclair), and Ronald.

 Footballer

-North Adelaide (1895 – 1898)
+North Adelaide (1895–1898)

-Aged just 16 on his SAFA debut for North Adelaide.
+Aged just 16, Renfrey made his SAFA debut for North Adelaide in 1895.

-Norwood (1899 – 1900)
+Norwood (1899–1900)

-Renfrew joined Norwood for two seasons in 1899.
+Renfrey joined Norwood for two seasons in 1899.
 During this time he represented South Australia at inter-colonial football.

-West Broken Hill (1901 – 1903)
+West Broken Hill (1901–1903)

 Renfrey, a two time Stawell Gift runner-up, then played with West Broken Hill and was a member of their 1901 and 1903 Broken Hill Football League premiership winning teams.

 Boulder City (1904)

-Renfrew played a season for the Goldfields Football Association club Boulder City.
+In 1904 Renfrey played a season for the Goldfields Football Association club Boulder City.

-West Perth (1905 – 1906)
+West Perth (1905–1906)

 Renfrey joined West Perth and participated in their 1905 premiership side.
 The following year, West Perth made another grand final, but Renfrey missed the game through injury.